 Being adept to handle such situations without much hassle is clearly what separates the smart professionals from the rest.

-A simple contract with a well-drafted set of terms signed by either parties ensures a seamless work experience.
+A simple contract with a well-drafted set of terms signed by either party ensures a seamless work experience.
 Most importantly, no apprehensions in the mind whatsoever, downright.

 At this point, one may question – What if the employer denies work because the freelancer is requesting a contract?

 Simple.
 Deny your services.
 Is it worth putting in your efforts to an employer who doesn’t make a verifiable commitment – You know right?

-eSignature have clearly brought in an easier facility to freelancers as well as genuine employers.
+eSignature has clearly brought in an easier facility to freelancers as well as genuine employers.

 The gig economy, as it is being called now, has a solution to a long persistent problem of trust with the gradual rise in the use of electronic signatures.

 In India, without a doubt, the demand for gig workers/freelancers is growing by the day (or by the hour?).
 Here’s some food for thought:

 - India is the second-largest freelancing economy behind the U.S A according to an Elance report

 - Over one-third of the 3 million freelancers on Freelancer.com are Indians

 - There are over 15 million freelancers in India, a Truelancer study says.

 - On average, freelancers in India earn Rs.19 lakh per year according to Paypal .

-With such an emphatic rise in the number of freelancers in the country, what is it but child’s play for the ingenuine to play coy with the freelancers’ time and efforts?
+With such an emphatic rise in the number of freelancers in the country, what is it but a child’s play for the ingenuine to play coy with the freelancers’ time and efforts?

 With such issues being real, there is no stopping the rise in demand and supply of freelance work, definitely not the concept of choosing who to work for and the lure of working on your own terms is indeed welcoming.

 Especially so as we move forward in time and convenience.

-Now, to cut the drift, it is but an abiding fact that freelancers without a verifiable contract are vulnerable the many ordeals that arise in a gig working space.
+Now, to cut the drift, it is but an abiding fact that freelancers without a verifiable contract are vulnerable to the many ordeals that arise in a gig working space.